-The organization of this paper is as follows: first, we review related work that has appeared in section 2; the approach of creating action rules summaries is presented in section 3; section 4 introduces the notion of diversity of action rule summaries; the cost of action rules is described in section 5; and, finally, in section 6 we conclude with discussion and future work remarks.
+The organization of this paper is as follows: first, we review related work that has appeared in section 2; the approach of creating action rules summaries is presented in section 3; section 4 discusses notion of diversity; the cost and the hierarcy is described in section 5; the new algorithm for generalization of action rule summaries is in section 6; and, finally, in section 7 we conclude and make future work remarks.

-2 Related Work
+2. Related Work